Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons

-where $\mathrm{R}$ is the scalar curvature of $(M,g)$ and $\mu=\mu(g,1)$ is the entropy functional of Perelman \cite{[Pe]}.
-For the Ricci flow, the Perelman's entropy functional is time-dependent, but on a fixed gradient shrinking Ricci soliton it is constant and finite.
+where $\mu=\mu(g,1)$ is the entropy functional of Perelman \cite{[Pe]}.
+For the Ricci flow, Perelman's entropy functional is time-dependent, but on a fixed gradient shrinking Ricci soliton it is constant and finite.

-The following Gaussian upper bound for the Schr\"odinger heat kernel $H^{\mathrm{R}}(x,y,t)$ is the main result of this paper, similar to the Gaussian heat kernel estimate for Laplace operator on Riemannian manifolds.
-This result will be useful for understanding the function theory of gradient shrinking Ricci solitons. \begin{theorem} Let $(M,g, f)$ be an $n$-dimensional complete gradient shrinking Ricci soliton satisfying \eqref{Eq1} and \eqref{Eq2} with scalar curvature $\mathrm{R}$ bounded from above by a constant.
+In this paper we mainly prove a Gaussian upper bound for the Schr\"odinger heat kernel $H^{\mathrm{R}}(x,y,t)$, similar to the classical Gaussian heat kernel estimate for Laplace operator on manifolds.
+This result will be useful for understanding the geometry and topology of gradient shrinking Ricci solitons. \begin{theorem} Let $(M,g, f)$ be an $n$-dimensional complete gradient shrinking Ricci soliton satisfying \eqref{Eq1} and \eqref{Eq2} with scalar curvature $\mathrm{R}$ bounded from above by a constant.
 For any $c>4$, there exists a constant $A=A(n, c)$ depending on $n$ and $c$ such that the Schr\"odinger heat kernel of the operator $-\Delta+a\mathrm{R}$ with $a\geq \frac 14$ satisfies

-for all $x,y\in M$ and $t>0$, where $\mu$ is the Perelman's entropy functional. \end{theorem} \begin{remark} The upper assumption on scalar curvature only guarantees the Schr\"odinger heat kernel admits similar propositions of the classical heat kernel of the Laplace operator, such as existence, semigroup property, eigenfunction expansion, etc (see Section \ref{sec2}).
-It seems not be directly used in the proof of Theorem \ref{Mainup2}.
+for all $x,y\in M$ and $t>0$, where $\mu$ is Perelman's entropy functional. \end{theorem} \begin{remark} The upper assumption on scalar curvature only guarantees that the Schr\"odinger heat kernel possesses similar propositions of the classical heat kernel of the Laplace operator, such as existence, semigroup property, eigenfunction expansion, etc. (see Section \ref{sec2}).
+It seems not to be directly used in our proof of Theorem \ref{Mainup2}.
 It is interesting to ask if the Schr\"odinger heat kernel still exists on complete noncompact gradient shrinking Ricci solitons when the scalar curvature assumption is removed. \end{remark} \begin{remark} The classical heat kernel of the Laplace operator on an $n$-dimensional Euclidean space $\mathbb{R}^n$ is